“If you are unhappy with anything…whatever is bringing you down, get rid of it…”

 - Financial Abuse: withholding access to economic resources such as money, paychecks, bank accounts or credit cards, exploiting the victim’s resources for personal gain, stealing or defrauding the victim’s assets, withholding daily necessities such as food, medication, clothes, toiletries, harassing the partner at their place of work, creating financial burdens by purposely damaging the victim’s credit or racking up bills

-- Reproductive Coercion: refusal to use condoms, birth control sabotage, using control or threats of violence to pressure to initiate, continue or terminate a pregnancy, threats or acts of violence against partner’s reproductive health
+- Reproductive Coercion: refusal to use condoms, birth control sabotage, using control or threats of violence to pressure, initiate, continue or terminate a pregnancy, threats or acts of violence against partner’s reproductive health

 - Religious Abuse: using the victim’s personal beliefs to manipulate and control them, preventing the victim from practicing their religious faith, shaming and humiliating the victim for their beliefs